ArnBeDev/TerrainHeightMap/README.md

 This unity class allows you to create a heightmap (2d Array that contains height of specific coordinate) from an .obj model.

-Step 0:
+#### Step 0:

-Add the TerrainHeightMap class to your Unity project.
+ - Add the TerrainHeightMap class to your Unity project.

-Step 1:
+#### Step 1:

-In Blender you have to select all faces which are walkable.
+ - In Blender you have to select all faces which are walkable.

-Make sure the faces are not in the negative areas of the X/Y-Axes.
+ - Make sure the faces are not in the negative areas of the X/Y-Axes.
 Otherwise you need to customize the algorithm.

 ![](docs/001.jpeg)

-Step 2:
+#### Step 2:

--After you select the faces press „Shift+D“ to duplicate the faces -Now press „P“ and choose „Seperate by Selection“
+ - After you select the faces press „Shift+D“ to duplicate the faces -Now press „P“ and choose „Seperate by Selection“

 ![](docs/002.png)

-Step 3:
+#### Step 3:

--Go in Object mode and select the seperated faces.
+ - Go in Object mode and select the seperated faces.

--Go to File→Export→Wavefront(.obj)
+ - Go to File→Export→Wavefront(.obj)

--Check „Selection Only“
+ - Check „Selection Only“

--Select „X forward“ (depends on your model position)
+ - Select „X forward“ (depends on your model position)

--Check „Triangulate faces“
+ - Check „Triangulate faces“

--Then you have to Scale properly.
+ - Then you have to Scale properly.
 Remember that one element of the heightmap Array represents    the height of a unit-square.
 To get good results you need scale it bigger than the coordinate system.
 E.g 1 Meter in the model needs 4 meters in the coordinatesystem (or even more).

-` `-Now press export.
+ - Now press export.

 ![](docs/003.jpeg)

-Step 4:
+#### Step 4:

--Open the .obj in a text editor
+ - Open the .obj in a text editor

--Save the file with .txt extention
+ - Save the file with .txt extention

--Move the .txt file into your Unity project.
+ - Move the .txt file into your Unity project.

--Note: you can modify the code so that you don’t need a .txt file, but it could be easier to find txt       files under a lot of obj files
+ - Note: you can modify the code so that you don’t need a .txt file, but it could be easier to find txt       files under a lot of obj files

 ![](docs/004.jpeg)

-Step 5:
+#### Step 5:

-Add the TerrainHeightMap class to one of the Gameobjects in your scene.
+ - Add the TerrainHeightMap class to one of the Gameobjects in your scene.

 ![](docs/005.jpeg)

-Step 6:
+#### Step 6:

-Add the Terrain.txt file to the TerrainHeightMap Component.
+#### Add the Terrain.txt file to the TerrainHeightMap Component.

 ![](docs/006.jpeg)

-Step 7:
+#### Step 7:

--Now you can access the heightmap to get the height of a given position. -Check PlayerExample class for an example.
+ - Now you can access the heightmap to get the height of a given position. -Check PlayerExample class for an example.

 ![](docs/007.jpeg)